efabless/caravel_board/firmware_vex/gpio_config/README.md

 * `gpio_config_data.c`
 * `gpio_config_data.py`

 `gpio_config_io.c` which can be included into the user program and it includes the routine gpio_config_io() along with the stream that will configure the io.

-`debug_io.c` is the firmware example that uses it
+`gpio_test/gpio_test.c` is the firmware example that uses it

-## GPIO Config Simulator
+## GPIO Config Checker

-TO BE COMPLETED
+`gpio_config_checker.py` provides a routine to check if an IO configuration defined by `gpio_config_io.py` can be successfully configured on a part with the timing violations defined by `gpio_config_def.py`.
+If routine will report HIGH and LOW chain matching if all IO can be configured.

+Note that any IO defined as H_UNKNOWN in the `gpio_config_def.py` will not be tested for matching as these IO can not be used for that part.